Chevrolet has unveiled the 2019 Blazer as a mid-size crossover SUV—which slots between the Equinox and the full-size Traverse.

 The photos here showcase the Premier and the sporty RS models.
-As for the design, Chevrolet calls it a “bold styling” with a dual setup at front where the DRLs are separated from the low-placed headlamps – which is a trend these days.
+As for the design, Chevrolet calls it a “bold styling” with a dual-lamp setup at the front where the DRLs are separated from the low-placed headlamps—which is a trend these days.

-As for the rest of the design, the designers seems to have taken the cues from different models where the side profile reminds us of the Santa Fe, and the “dual-element” in the two part tail lamps reminds us of the previous-gen A Class.
+As for the rest of the design, the designers seem to have taken the cues from different models where the side profile reminds us of the Santa Fe, and the “dual-element” in the two-part taillamps reminds us of the previous-gen A-Class.

-“The Blazer has attitude,” said John Cafaro, executive director, Global Chevrolet Design.
-“It looks commanding on the road, while fulfilling the promise of versatility at the heart of every Chevy crossover and SUV.”
+“The Blazer has an attitude,” said John Cafaro, executive director, Global Chevrolet Design.
+“It looks commanding on the road while fulfilling the promise of versatility at the heart of every Chevy crossover and SUV.”

 The Blazer rides on 18-inch aluminium wheels as standard, and up to 21-inch wheels are available for both the RS and Premier models.

-Interiors feature 8-inch touchscreen running Chevrolet Infotainment 3, 4G LTE Wi-Fi (with 1-month/3GB data trial), Apple CarPlay and Android Auto, electronic-locking glove box, comfort-open windows — activated by the key fob, and Hands-free power liftgate with Bowtie logo projection.
+Interiors feature an 8-inch touchscreen running Chevrolet Infotainment 3, 4G LTE Wi-Fi (with 1-month/3GB data trial), Apple CarPlay & Android Auto, electronic-locking glove box, comfort-open windows—activated by the key fob, and Hands-free power liftgate with Bowtie logo projection.

-Optional equipment includes panoramic dual-pane power sunroof, Adaptive Cruise Control, Rear Camera Mirror, automatic heated steering wheel and automatic heated/ventilated front seats (work with Remote Start and/or automatic climate control to automatically adjust temperature), heated outboard rear seats (standard on Premier), Wireless charging, six USB ports, Hitch Guidance and Hitch view.
+Optional equipment includes a panoramic dual-pane power sunroof, Adaptive Cruise Control, Rear Camera Mirror, automatic heated steering wheel and automatic heated/ventilated front seats (works with Remote Start and/or automatic climate control to automatically adjust temperature), heated outboard rear seats (standard on Premier), wireless smartphone charging, 6 USB ports, Hitch Guidance and Hitch view.

 Cargo space measures 1,818 litres with the second-row seats folded flat.